Frankenmuth Fudge Kitchen

 Murray Hotel Fudge Company

-The Murray Hotel, which has been welcoming travelers to Mackinac Island for more than 130 years, has an in-house fudge shop, which is the stuff of legends.
+The Murray Hotel, which has been welcoming travelers to Mackinac Island for more than 130 years, has an in-house fudge shop that's absolutely legendary.
 Claiming to serve the largest fudge selection on the island, it’s all made fresh daily and flavors include blueberry cheesecake, Butterfinger, and turtle.

 Opened in 1952 and expanded to seven locations by the mid-60s, today Marshall’s is located in Mackinaw City and is still made according to its traditional recipe.
 Vanilla triple chip, rocky road, chocolate peanut butter, penuche, and maple are some of Marshall’s most popular flavors.